pupenasan/hmi/citect/parameters.md

 The Startup Functions Setup page is used to define the Startup Cicode that is executed by each Citect SCADA process.

 The Startup Functions Setup page lists each  component's full name, including the cluster to which it belongs, the  priorities of the components and the startup function assigned to each  component.
-If the **Multi-process** option was not selected on the [Computer Role Configuration](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/Computer_Role_Configuration.html) page there will only be one entry listed, either Client or Client and  Servers.
+If the **Multi-process** option was not selected on the Computer Role Configuratio page there will only be one entry listed, either Client or Client and  Servers.
 If the Multi-process option was selected, you have the option  of assigning startup functions for each component on this computer.

 If the StartupCode parameter value for a process is invalid, the Citect SCADA Runtime Manager will simply ignore it on start up.